3 and 4 year old childcare funding

 When your child can start

-Your child can start their funded place from the term after their third birthday.
-See table below for further clarification.
+Your child can begin their funded place from the term after they turn 3.
+Check the table below, which shows this.

 Turns 3 years on or in between